Tax-free cash recycling

 - The employer buys an immediate annuity for an employee whose employment had been non-pensionable, and the employee takes a tax-free cash sum from a scheme they had been privately funding

-A member who takes a tax-free cash sum with the intention of recycling it will have to tell the scheme administrator of the recycling within 30 days of the date of the deemed unauthorised payment.
+A member who takes a tax-free cash sum with the intention of recycling it will have to tell the scheme administrator about the recycling within 30 days of the date of the deemed unauthorised payment.

 Where the member fails to tell the scheme administrator within the required 30 days, the member could be liable for a penalty of up to £300.
 Subsequent penalties of up to £60 a day could become payable for as long as the member doesn’t inform the scheme administrator.